KleistLab/MoDorado/README.md

 This will generate a kl_symmetric_mincov100.tsv file, which contains the KL Divergence for each position of each tRNA.
 We provided a small example input to in the `data` folder (which results in 0 KLs when the minimum coverage is not fulfilled).

-## Add-on plotting functionalities
+## Miscellaneous: making signal plots
-To reproduce the signal plots in the manuscript, we can do the following two steps.
+For making signal plots, include the options `--emit-moves --emit-sam` for Dorado basecalling.

 ### Signal extraction by subsampling reads from pod5 files
 First, we subsample reads from the pod5 files by running